-- 1. Go to your GP's official website - 2.
-Look for an 'Online Services' button or something similar - this will take you to a page that explains how to register - 3.
-Usually this step will require you to go into your GP surgery to fill out a registration form and show them two forms of ID before they give you login details but some GPs let you create your own account online - 4.
-Back on the 'Online Services' page, log in with the details provided by your GP or with the details you have created mymHealth App:
+- 1.Go to your GP's official website. - 2.
+Look for an 'Online Services' button or something similar - this will take you to a page that explains how to register. - 3.
+Usually this step will require you to go into your GP surgery to fill out a registration form.
+You will then need to show them two forms of ID before. they give you login details.
+Some GPs let you create your own account online. - 4.
+Back on the 'Online Services' page, log in with the details provided by your GP or with the details you have created.